FeatherFramework/feather-admin/README.md

 Choose **Inventory** for a selected player to browse configured item categories, choose an item and quantity, and confirm the grant.
 Item limits, available slots, and weight are validated by Feather Inventory before anything is added.

-Owners can open **Staff Management** from the main menu, select an online character or search for an offline character, choose a configured role, and confirm the change.
+Owners can open **Staff Management** from the main menu, select an online character or search for an offline character, filter by role, choose a configured role, enter a required reason, and confirm the change.
 Search accepts a character ID, account name, character name, or complete `license:` identifier.
-All characters matching the account are shown separately.
+Results and role history are paginated, and every promotion, demotion, or other role change is stored against the affected character.
 A role can never be assigned above the acting character's own level.
 Self-edits and changes to equal- or higher-ranked accounts are blocked; use the emergency recovery command when no eligible owner character is available.

 Use **Offline Players** to search moderation records for someone who is not connected.
 Names use prefix matching; license searches require the complete `license:` identifier and the `moderation.search_identifiers` permission.
 Use **Self Tools** for status and appearance actions that apply to your own character.